-The Settlement Mediation Agreement noted above stipulates that CAL DHCS will allow LAC DMH to pass through to Tri-City any EPSDT payments for Tri-City claims received by LAC DMH from CAL DHCS as a result of LAC DMH's EPSDT appeal settlement originated with CAL DMH, as long as Tri-City agrees that any EPSDT amounts received from LAC DMH will only be used to make payments on its bankruptcy debt.
+The Settlement Mediation Agreement noted above stipulates that CAL DHCS will allow LAC DMH to pass through to Tri-City any EPSDT payments for Tri-City claims received by LAC DMH from CAL DHCS as a result of LAC DMH's EPSDT appeal settlement originated with CAL DMH, as long as Tri-City agrees that any EPSDT amounts received from LAC DMH for the fiscal years 2001-02, 2002-03 and 2003-04 will only be used to make payments on its bankruptcy debt.
 In consideration for this pass through, Tri-City agreed to no longer pursue collection of the Medi-Cal FFP claims for the fiscal years ended 2006 and 2007, which were fully reserved by Tri-City in fiscal 2007 and were subsequently written-off in fiscal 2010.
 In November 2012, Tri-City received \$295,340 resulting from a pass through of the EPSDT audit settlement for fiscal 2001-2002.
-In accordance with the Mediation Agreement this amount was only used to make a payment to Tri-City's Class 2 General Unsecured bankruptcy claimants on November 30, 2012.
+In accordance with the Mediation Agreement these funds were used to make payment on Tri-City's Class 2 General Unsecured bankruptcy claimants on November 30, 2012.
+In addition, in January 2016, Tri-City received \$257,534 resulting from a pass through of the EPSDT audit settlement for fiscal 2002-03 which was used to make payments on Class 3 and Class 4 balances on January 26, 2016.

 In accordance with the confirmed Plan, Tri-City made payments on allowed Class 2 General Unsecured bankruptcy claims in Fiscal Years 2009 through 2013 which represented 100% of that Class's allowed claims.
-In addition, beginning in May 2013 through June 2015, Tri-City made payments to Class 3 Unsecured CAL DMH and Class 4 Unsecured LAC DMH claims of \$2,494,618 representing approximately 27% of each Class's allowed claims.
+In addition, beginning in May 2013 through June 2016, Tri-City made payments to Class 3 Unsecured CAL DMH and Class 4 Unsecured LAC DMH claims of \$5,382,129 representing approximately 49% of each Class's allowed claims.
 The percentage of allowed claims that will be paid in future quarters depends on cash available, as defined per the Plan at the time and over the term of Tri-City's contract with LAC DMH.
 Per the Plan, payments on allowed claims will terminate concurrent with the termination of Tri-City's contractual relationship with LAC DMH.
 Tri-City's current three year contract with LAC DMH is scheduled to terminate on June 30, 2017.